coherence/skeleton-unity/README.md

-# Starter Project Unity (ECS version)
+# coherence ECS starter project

-This is a starting point to quickly get a [coherence](https://coherence.io) project up and running.
+This is a starting point to quickly get a [coherence](https://coherence.io) project up and running using ECS.

-It uses version 0.0.1 of the SDK.